stephennancekivell/database/readme.txt

 == DATA TYPES ==
 INT
-STRING up to 200 chars, enclosed in "", escaped with \
+STRING up to 200 chars, enclosed in "", not escaped at all

 ==File Format==
 Kinda want to be able to replace sections without re writing the whole thing.
 Thus needs to be binary ish.